-26. Obtain and read the CoDA pamphlet "Communication & Recovery" from your CoDA literature person.
-Read & thoroughly discuss each paragraph.
+26. Obtain and read the CoDA pamphlet "Communication and Recovery."
+Read and thoroughly discuss each paragraph with your CoDA sponsor, co-sponsor, or Step study group.

-Straight-talking, asking for clarity, and practicing healthy communication skills are all part of a solid foundation for your recovery program.
-How does blaming, criticizing, and/or making demands undermine healthy & loving communication?
-Are you willing to negotiate in your relationships with others?
+clear concise Using and honest communication, asking for clarity, and practicing healthy communication skills are all part of a solid foundation for your recovery program.
+How does blaming. and/or making criticizing. demands undermine healthy and loving communication?
+Are you willing to authentically negotiate in vour relationships with others?
 Discuss.
 Write about this in your journal.

-Discuss the saying "Clarity is loving, and mixed messages are abusive."
+Discuss the saying "clarity is loving and mixed messages are abusive."
 Has anyone ever given you a vague or mixed message?
+Conversely have you ever given yourself a mixed message and not been clear with yourself?
 How did that feel?
 What was the outcome?
-How would "clarity" have worked better in that situation?
+How would clarity have worked better in that situation?
 Write about this in your journal.

+Have you ever experienced unhealthy communication containing:

+- silence or violence?

+- blaming or not taking responsibility?

+- criticizing?

-Have you ever experienced unhealthy communication containing 1) silence or violence?
-2) blaming or not taking responsibility?
-3) criticizing?
-4) demands or threats?
-Why do these cause communication to suffer?
+- demands or threats?

+How do these cause communication to suffer?